Sothic cycle

 Sirius (bottom) and Orion (right).
 The Winter Triangle is formed from the three brightest stars in the northern winter sky: Sirius, Betelgeuse (top right), and Procyon (top left).

 Sirius as the brightest star in the constellation Canis Major as observed from the Earth (lines added for clarity).

-The Sothic cycle or Canicular period is a period of 1,461 Egyptian civil years of 365 days each or 1,460 Julian years averaging 365 1/4 days each.
-During a Sothic cycle, the 365-day year loses enough time that the start of its year once again coincides with the heliacal rising of the star Sirius (spdt or Sopdet, 'Triangle'; Σῶθις, Sō̂this) on 19 July in the Julian calendar.
+The Sothic cycle or Canicular period (spdt or Sopdet, 'Triangle'; Σῶθις, Sō̂this) is a period of 1,461 Egyptian civil years of 365 days each or 1,460 Julian years averaging 365 1/4 days each.
+During a Sothic cycle, the 365-day year loses enough time that the start of its year once again coincides with the heliacal rising of the star Sirius on 19 July in the Julian calendar.
 (Note: The date slowly varies within the Gregorian calendar, moving about three days later every four centuries.
 It presently occurs around the beginning of August.)
 It is an important aspect of Egyptology, particularly with regard to reconstructions of the Egyptian calendar and its history.
 Astronomical records of this displacement may have been responsible for the later establishment of the more accurate Julian and Alexandrian calendars.